 This program provides education about the importance of prenatal, perinatal, and postpartum health and care for mom and baby.
 You will receive support from a Martin's Point dedicated care manager.

-This program supports healthy term infants by providing:
+This program supports healthy term infants by providing education, support, and advocacy, as well as:

 Your benefit allows for one annual physical exam every 12 months (with a 30-day grace period) with a primary care provider (PCP).
 If you haven’t already, please call your child’s PCP today to schedule a preventive health appointment.